The Bankrate promise

 What to do if you miss a credit card payment

-It is not the end of the world if you miss a payment due date because at the end of the day, there are steps you can take to get back on track.
+It’s not the end of the world if you miss a payment due date — there are steps you can take to get back on track.
 Let’s take a look at the most important steps to take when you miss a credit card payment:

-If you are in the position to pay off your late statement balance, or at the very least your minimum payment, the easier it will be to avoid late charges, interest fees or a ding to your credit score.
-Remember, credit card issuers won’t report a late payment to the credit bureaus until it is at least 30 days past due so it is always better to submit a payment as soon as you can.
-If your finances are tight and you fear you aren’t able to make the minimum payment, call your credit card issuer immediately and communicate your needs as best you can.
+If you’re able to pay off your late statement balance — or, at the very least, your minimum payment — it will be easier to avoid penalties or a ding to your credit score.
+Remember, credit card issuers won’t report a late payment to the credit bureaus until it is at least 30 days past due so it’s always better to submit a payment as soon as you can.
+If your finances are tight and you fear you aren’t able to make the minimum payment, call your credit card issuer immediately and communicate your needs as best as you can.

-Don’t fret too much if you miss your credit card payment for reasons that may be out of your control.
-Perhaps you missed a payment because you forgot to replace your expired credit card set up on autopay.
-Accidents happen but now is the time to get organized.
-The best way to work towards ensuring you won’t miss another payment is by setting up payment notifications and automating your payments each month.
+Don’t fret too much if you miss a credit card payment for reasons that may be out of your control.
+Accidents happen.
+The best way to work toward ensuring you won’t miss another payment is by setting up payment notifications (via text or email) or automating your payments each month.

-Most credit card issuers make the process to set up autopay quite easy.
-Start by logging on to your mobile account.
-Autopay can be set up for the minimum payment, total statement balance or another desired amount.
-If you don’t want to commit to automatic payments, you can set calendar reminders or opt in for text or email reminders from your issuer for when your statement is available, due or posted.
+Most credit card issuers make setting up autopay easy.
+Simply log in to your account or call your issuer to set up your autopay preferences.
+Autopay can be set up for the minimum payment, the total statement balance or a fixed amount.
+If you don’t want to commit to automatic payments, you can set calendar reminders or else opt in to receive text or email reminders from your issuer for when your statement is available, due or posted.